When it comes to using notes while speaking, there are 4 kinds of people:

 When you carry paper to the stage, it sends the message that you’re stuck in the 20th century.
-That’s not the message you want people to hear.
+That’s not the message you want students to hear.

 Get an iPad.
 Get an iPad Mini.
 Get whatever device you can that will allow you to get rid of the paper.

 When you do, you’ll need to know the best way to preach from it.
 That’s what I want to share with you.